Sparkplug84/MS3-LegoMinifigureCatalogue/README.md

     * **Description** – As you can see on the minifigures page below each minifigure there is a grey heart that can be click and it turns red.
 The frontend of the feature is working ok but I was working on the backend but ran out of time.
     * **Potential Resolution** - What I was trying to do was create a function where the minifigure_id is passed into the function and I check if that minifigure_id exists in a list of liked_items inside the users own document.
 If it exists in the list then it is removed and a liked_counter(which exists in the minifigure document) decreases by one and if it doesn't yet exist in the list it is added and the liked_counter increases by one.
 The liked_counter would then appear beside the heart to tell users how many times the record is liked.
 This way users can only like each record one time.
 A further part of the function would be to include JavaScript and Ajax to make this function run without refreshing the page.

+## Project Drawbacks
+I realise there are a number of dropbacks with this project for immediate and long term use of this application and I just wan to document them here:
+* The first drawback I encountered was using MongoDB for uploading images.
+I was advised that this is not really what it was designed for, it's more used for data only.
+It is however possible to upload files and photos into your documents as you can see from the [video tutorial](https://www.youtube.com/watch?v=DsgAuceHha4) I used to upload the photos.
+The problem came from the limit on the Mongo document size which is 16MB.
+I assume most users will visit the site through their mobiles where they can take a photo and immediately upload it to the application.
+Most camera phones take pictures somewhere between 3MB and 5MB so this is well within the document limit size.
+There is however always the posibility that a user may want to upload a photo from a higher quality camera and that may well exceed the 16MB and that would result in the photo not uploading to the database.
+This occasion would be quite rare and therefore I think at the moment it is an acceptable risk.
+* The second drawback is the overall size of the free Mongo Database, which is 500MB.
+I could fit between 100 and 200 records if I assume most photos are between 3-5MB so this is more than enought for this small scale education project but if I every wanted to take this project further in the future I would have to think about upgrading the current database to a bigger(paid) version so there would never be problems with database size limit.

 ## Deployment
 The code environment was taken from a code institute [Gitpod template](https://github.com/Code-Institute-Org/gitpod-full-template) that is stored on Github.
 This is then cloned and saved onto my own Github account as a new repository.
 From there I use the built in 'Gitpod' button to open up the new repository on my own Gitpod account.